-Hydrocodone is an opioid or narcotic, and one of the most prescribed prescription drugs to treat pain or to stop coughing.
-It’s possibly no surprise it’s one of the most abused prescription drugs, due to the euphoric high it gives people.
-Hydrocodone is more popularly known by its brand names, including Vicodin, Lorcet, Lortab and many others.
+Hydrocodone is an opioid or narcotic, and one of the most prescribed drugs to treat pain or cough.
+Popularly known by brand names Vicodin, Lorcet, Lortab and others, the drug is also one of the most commonly abused prescription drugs owing to the euphoric high an individual feels on its consumption.

 - Dizziness or lightheadedness

 - Ringing in the ears